opendp/opendp/docs/source/contributor/development-environment.rst

 R Setup
 -------

-You can also load an R package that uses your new OpenDP binary.
+If you have not already, `install R <https://cran.r-project.org/>`_.

-First, set an environment variable to the absolute path of the OpenDP Library binary directory:
+Then, set an environment variable to the absolute path of the OpenDP Library binary directory:

 .. code-block:: bash